 On display mid-November to March 2021.

 On permanent display at the Museum is the exhibit “Penticton: The Shaping of Place” which invites you to step back in time and explore the forces that shaped Penticton through its history.
 As you walk through the exhibit you will journey through a series of landscapes that stand as milestones in the development of the area.

 - Geo-scape describes the geological formation of the Okanagan Valley through volcanic and glacial action over the course of millennia.
 View our collection of minerals from around the world and discover how the site of our city was created as the glaciers retreated after the last ice age.

 - Syilx-scape focuses on the first people to inhabit the Penticton area, the Syilx or Okanagan First Nation.
-See a model of a traditional village, watch a film about the effect of the first contact with Europeans on native populations, and learn more about a culture and way of life thousands of years old.
+See a model of a traditional village, and learn more about a culture and way of life thousands of years old.

 - Settler-scape begins with the arrival of the first European fur traders and settlers in the South Okanagan in the 19th century.
 Learn what life was like for the early settlers as you visit our replica pioneer home and KVR train station.
 View displays on the lake boats, railway, and early industries such as mining, ranching, and orcharding.

 - Town-scape tells the story of Penticton's first forty years as a town, starting with its incorporation in 1908.
 Walk down our replica Main Street and explore a period doctor's office, general store, and the lobby of the Hotel Incola.

 The Penticton Museum now has an interactive learning space where kids, parents, and caregivers can explore together how science and history connect.
 Explore the how and why of human and natural histories by:

 - Building an earthquake-proof building and much more...